Find out everything you need to know about St. Croix's beaches

-According to an April 2010 population count by The U.S. Census Bureau, the most recent count of Virgin Islanders totaled 106,405, with roughly 50 thousand residents on St. Croix, roughly 50 thousand residents on St. Thomas and the remainder on St. John.
+As of the 2020 United States Census, St. Croix's population is 41,004.
+According to a 2020 population count by The U.S. Census Bureau, the most recent count of Virgin Islanders totaled 87,146, with roughly 41 thousand residents on St. Croix, roughly 50 thousand residents on St. Thomas and the remainder on St. John.

 What is the time zone for the US Virgin Islands?

 This is an easy one, GMT-4.
 Our island lies in the Atlantic Time zone, which means we do not participate in Daylight Savings Time.
 During Spring and Summer we are on the same time as the East Coast of the U.S. until they set the clocks back for daylight savings, which makes us one hour ahead during the fall and winter.

 We quit bartering with shells and coconuts, so bring all the U.S. Dollars you want to spend.
 Many places accept credit cards, some accept travelers checks, and some are still cash only.
 There are ATMs located around the island.

 What language do the locals speak?
 Are they friendly?